Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Homeomorphism between Bers slices and its regularity

 As in the classical Bers theory of Kleinian groups, the various Bers slices $\mathfrak{B}(P)$, $P\in\cH_{2d-1}$, are naturally homeomorphic via restrictions of the map $\mathfrak{G}$ on horizontal slices.
 In order to study boundaries of Bers slices, we will need more control on the regularity of such a homeomorphism.
 We recall the notation $\mathfrak{C}_{\Gamma,P}$, which is the correspondence arising as the mating of $\Gamma\in\mathrm{Teich}(S_{0,d+1})$ and $P\in\cH_{2d-1}$.

 \begin{theorem} Let $P_1,P_2\in\cH_{2d-1}$.
 Then, the map

 is a homeomorphism.
-Moreover, the correspondences $\mathfrak{C}_{\Gamma,P_1}$ and $\mathfrak{C}_{\Gamma,P_2}$ are $K$-quasiconformally conjugate (for a uniform $K>0$) in a neighborhood of their filled limit sets (preserving the marked fixed points on the limit sets) such that \begin{enumerate} \item the conjugacy is conformal on the filled limit set, and \item the domains of the conjugations depend continuously on $\Gamma$. \end{enumerate} \end{theorem}
+Moreover, the correspondences $\mathfrak{C}_{\Gamma,P_1}$ and $\mathfrak{C}_{\Gamma,P_2}$ are $K$-quasiconformally conjugate {(for a constant $K>0$ that is independent of $\Gamma$ but depends on $P_1, P_2$)} in a neighborhood of their filled limit sets (preserving the marked fixed points on the limit sets) such that \begin{enumerate}[leftmargin=*] \item the conjugacy is conformal on the filled limit set, and \item the {domains of definition of the quasiconformal conjugacies can be chosen as closed neighborhoods of the filled limit sets that depend continuously on $\Gamma$ in the Hausdorff topology on compact subsets of $\widehat{\C}$}. \end{enumerate} \end{theorem}

 The first statement of Theorem~\ref{bers_slice_hoemo_thm} follows from the fact that

 are homeomorphisms (see Proposition~\ref{Xi_homeo_prop}).
 However, we need to furnish the details of the quasiconformal surgical procedure to pass from $\mathfrak{C}_{\Gamma,P_1}$ to $\mathfrak{C}_{\Gamma,P_2}$ in order to deduce the additional control on $\chi$.
 This extra regularity of $\chi$ will be important in studying its boundary behavior.